 Six Questions for Kurt Luchs, Co-Founder & Editor, The Big Jewel

 The Luchs Brothers wrote five full-length radio plays that were never recorded or performed live: “Second Honeymoon,” “Dale and Billy,” “Dead Man Jones,” “Sealed for Your Protection (aka The Prison Story),” and “Dirk Scabbard — Home Front Hero.”
 This is the last of them, the final major work we ever completed, which was written by the dynamic duo of Kurt and Ernst, Helmut having departed to get married and start a family.
 The script combines parodies of three genres into one twisted story line — WWII propaganda, hard-boiled crime fiction, and apocalyptic science fiction in the vein of Orson Welles’ adaptation of “The War of the Worlds.”
-This was published by the fine folks at TL;DR Magazine, an online outlet that specializes in the quirky.
+This was first published by the fine folks at TL;DR Magazine, an online outlet that specializes in the quirky, and more recently republished by The Charles Carter.
 While this is very much a comedy and a period piece, we hope the underlying theme of paranoia and its consequences remains relevant and lingers in the reader’s mind.

 Dirk Scabbard — Home Front Hero